itsyanzhiliu/Leetcode/Linked List.md

                 sum += l2.val;
                 l2 = l2.next;
             }

             carry = sum / 10;

-            cur.next = new ListNode(sum % 10);
+            // Create and assign the sum value to a new pointer because cur.next = sum is invalid cur.next = new ListNode(sum % 10);
             cur = cur.next;
         }